ardimirzaei/ispw2022-abm-workshop/setup.md

 root: "."
 ---

-# 1. Most of this wokr will based online
+# 1. Most of this work will based online
 Have access to a computer

 {% include links.md %}